reetjain01/30-Days-JS-Challenge-ChaiAurCode/README.md

 ## Day 4: Loops
 Master looping constructs in JavaScript with for, while, and do-while loops.
 Understand nested loops and loop control statements like break and continue through practical exercises and examples.

+## Day 5: Functions
+Understand different types of functions in JavaScript, including function declarations, expressions, and arrow functions.
+Learn about function parameters, default values, and higher-order functions through various activities and examples.